Last Updated on March 23, 2023

-We are on the brink of a global water crisis (as soon as 2025).
+We are on the brink of a global water crisis.
 So saving water is a priority.
 But is waterless beauty something that will help you lead a more sustainable lifestyle?

 I received a newsletter in my inbox from a beauty brand highlighting their strengths with claims like cruelty-free, preservative-free, water-free…